 ● Create a spelling words list from the verse of the week to learn.

-● If you have an early leaner, use your Bible verse to help them find the “letter” you are studying.
+● If you have an early learner, use your Bible verse to help them find the “letter” you are studying.
 Find the different sounds that letter is making in the word.
 Is the letter in the beginning, middle or end of the word?

 These exercises not only help a child exercise their reading skills, but they also learn God’s Word in the process.